 Mission Statement: The mission of ISU’s MS in Genetic Counseling Program is to consistently prepare students with exceptional technical knowledge and skills in genetics, genomics, and psychological counseling that will enable them to be successful in all aspects of genetic counseling.
 The program will foster an environment that helps students develop ambition for educating others and generates a passion for lifelong learning.

-All US and Canadian Genetic Counseling Programs, including Indiana State University, are participating in the Genetic Counseling Admissions Match through National Matching Services (NMS) beginning with admissions for Fall 2018.
+All US and Canadian Genetic Counseling Programs, including Indiana State University, are participating in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.
-More details regarding this aspect of applying will be provided sometime in September, 2017.
-For our program, all application materials must be postmarked by January 1, 2018 to be considered for the Fall of the following year; there are no rolling or deferred admission is offered.
-Interviews will take place in Feb-April with results of the matching being released "Match Day" on April 27th, 2018
+More details regarding this aspect of applying will be provided sometime in September.
+For our program, all application materials must be postmarked by January 1, 2019 to be considered for the Fall of the following year; there are no rolling or deferred admission is offered.
+Interviews will take place in March with results of the matching being released "Match Day" in April.

 Please visit the NMS website at (https://natmatch.com/gcadmissions) to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.
 Applicants are encouraged to register with NMS by December 15th.